 Lightway sun tunnels, or sun pipes as they are also known, come with an exterior dome made of beautiful, handmade Bohemian crystal as standard, making them a good-looking addition to a property, both internally and externally.

-To get the most out of the sun, opt for a rigid sun tunnel over a flexible one as less light is lost from roof to room with the rigid, straight option.
+To get the most out of the sun, opt for a rigid sun tunnel over a flexible one as less light is lost from roof to room.

 For more on the benefits of sun tunnels and guidance on what sizes work best for different rooms, see our sun pipes blog.